 I joined The BridgeLine in December of 2015 after moving to the Charlottesville area from Washington, DC.
 I enjoy interacting with the staff, clubhouse members and residents and I’m committed to using the skills and insights gained over my career as a corporate and not-for-profit financial manager to strengthen and improve the financial management, administration and internal controls at The BridgeLine.
 When I’m not working I enjoy fly fishing, photography and spending time with my wife, Susan, and our dogs, Remi and Peace.

-I have been a part of this wonderful organization for the past 8 years.
+I have been a part of this wonderful organization for the past 10 years.
 I love the family that I have gained through The BridgeLine and enjoy making a difference in the lives of others.
-I plan all events, coordinate schedules for staff and volunteers, and work together with the Executive Director.
+I plan all events, coordinate schedules and activities with all of our amazing volunteers, and work together with the Executive Director.

 Wendy Hassler, M.A., Resident Counselor

 I have an AA&S Degree in Education, a B.A in Social Work and a M.A. in Health & Wellness.
 I have worked with children, the elderly, and those with intellectual disAbilities most of my life.
 I enjoy helping make their lives fun and productive through unique crafts and various activities within the community.
 My passions are cooking, creativity, writing, drawing, and learning.
 I am glad to be part of The Bridge Line were we recognize everyone’s unique abilities, talents and interests.

 I joined The Bridge Line in September of 2016.
 Prior to I was a stay at home mom.
 Before Ashton was born I was a CNA for multiple nursing agencies and nursing homes.
 I love it here at the Bridgeline, were I get to meet and know some wonderful people from many different aspects of life.

 Benjamin Michaels, Unit Coordinator for the Bridgeline Place